connervieira/Assassin/README.md

 ### Easy

 While being technically minded will certainly help, Assassin doesn't require professional installation or setup to function.
-As long as you're reasonably experienced with the Linux command line and automotive electronics, installing assassin should only take a few hours at most.
+As long as you're reasonably experienced with the Linux command line and automotive electronics, installing a complete Assassin system should only take a few hours at most.

 ### Private